valerianoaiello/Positive-Thompson-knots/README.md

 a natural number $k$ and a numpy vector $v=(a_0,a_1, ..., a_n)$ as an input and returns a permutations as a list (the elements of the list are the distict cycles of the permutation).
 The number $k$ is the number of leaves in the minimal representative in terms of ternary tree diagrams, while $v$ represents the exponents that appear in the description the element as  $x_0^{a_0}\cdots x_n^{a_n}$.

 We explored the permutations of elements with selected values of width and height.
-The results are stored in csv files.
+The results are stored in csv files and presented in [AiIo].

 ## Bibliography
+[AiIo] V. Aiello, S. Iovieno, A computational study of the number of connected components of positive Thompson links.

 [B] J. Belk, Thompson's group F. Ph.D.
 Thesis (Cornell University).  preprint arXiv:0708.3609 (2007).